staltz/flux-challenge/submissions/kennytilton/README.md

            , h6({ content: cF( c=> (i = c.md.par.info)? i.homeworld.name : "")}));
 }
 ````
+Glossary:
+* `cF` creates a formulaic Cell
+* `cI` creates an input Cell
+* In `c.md`, `c` is the Cell and `md` is the proxy object corresponding to a DOM element.
+* `c.md.par` is the parent of `c.md`

 We will first look at the functional derivations which together set up the data flow we will trace later.
 We will have to bounce around the properties of the beast because UIs are a network of information.
-Below, `cF`s are formulaic Cells.

 First we have a Sith's entry turning red if Obi-Wan is with them on their planet.
 ```` js